Rwang0316/protein-recipe-ratings/README.md

 Overall, these results suggest that rating missingness is **not completely random**.
 While preparation time does not appear to influence whether ratings are missing, the number of ingredients shows a statistically significant relationship with missingness.
 Because the missingness appears to depend on an observed variable (`n_ingredients`), the missingness mechanism is likely closer to **Missing At Random (MAR)** rather than **Missing Completely At Random (MCAR)**.

 # Hypothesis Testing

+As mentioned in the introduction, this analysis investigates whether recipes with higher **protein density** tend to receive higher ratings from users.
+Protein density is defined as the amount of protein relative to the calorie content of a recipe.
+By comparing recipes with higher versus lower protein density, we can examine whether protein-heavy recipes tend to receive more favorable ratings.

+To investigate this question, we conducted a **permutation test**.

+### Null Hypothesis (H₀)

+Recipes with higher protein density and recipes with lower protein density have the **same average rating**.
+Any observed difference in mean ratings is due to random chance.

+### Alternative Hypothesis (H₁)

+Recipes with **higher protein density** have **higher average ratings** than recipes with lower protein density.

+### Test Statistic

+The **difference in mean average rating** between recipes with high protein density and recipes with low protein density.

+This statistic is appropriate because our research question asks whether one group of recipes tends to receive **higher ratings on average**.
+Comparing the difference in group means directly measures this relationship.

+### Significance Level

+The significance level for this test is:

+\[
+\alpha = 0.05
+\]

+### Test Procedure

+Recipes were divided into two groups using the **median protein density**:

+- Recipes above the median were classified as the **high protein density group**
+- Recipes below the median were classified as the **low protein density group**

+The observed difference in mean ratings between the two groups was:

+**Observed statistic:** −0.035

+To simulate the null distribution, we performed **5000 permutations**.
+During each permutation, the recipe ratings were randomly shuffled while keeping the protein density groups fixed.
+For each shuffle, we recomputed the difference in mean ratings between the two groups, generating a distribution of test statistics under the null hypothesis.

+### p-value

+The permutation test produced a **p-value of 1.0**.

+### Conclusion

+Since the p-value is much larger than the significance level of **0.05**, we **fail to reject the null hypothesis**.
+Based on this dataset, there is insufficient statistical evidence to conclude that recipes with higher protein density receive higher ratings than recipes with lower protein density.

+One possible explanation is that ratings in the dataset are heavily concentrated near the upper end of the rating scale, with many recipes receiving ratings close to **5.0**.
+This limited variation in ratings may make it difficult to detect meaningful relationships between nutritional features such as protein density and user ratings.

 # Framing a Prediction Problem
 # Baseline Model
 # Final Model